danth/stylix/docs/src/styling.md

 - base0A - TODO
 - base0B - TODO
 - base0C - TODO
-- base0D - item off (for example item discharging or sound muted)
+- base0D - Item Off (for example item discharging or sound muted), Default List Background
-- base0E - item on (for example item charging or with sound on)
+- base0E - Item On (for example item charging or with sound on)
-- base0F - TODO
+- base0F - Error